ivanwills/vue-foundation/README.md

 ## Accessibility (a11y)

-ractive-foundation uses [a11y](http://addyosmani.github.io/a11y/) with gulp for automated accessibility testing.
+vue-foundation uses [a11y](http://addyosmani.github.io/a11y/) with gulp for automated accessibility testing.

 Example uses: